techsecy/techsecy/README.md

 <!--
 **techsecy/techsecy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: --!>

-- 🔭 I’m currently working on **India Post**
+🔭 I’m currently working on **India Post**
-- 🌱 I’m currently learning **Backend Technologies**
+🌱 I’m currently learning **Backend Technologies**
-- 👯 I’m looking to collaborate on **Backend Development**
-- 🤔 I’m looking for help with **Growth of The Business**
-- 💬 Ask me about ...
+👯 I’m looking to collaborate on **Backend Development** 🤔 I’m looking for help with **Growth of The Business** 💬 Ask me about ...
-- 📫 How to reach me: ...
+📫 How to reach me: ...
-- 😄 Pronouns: ...
+😄 Pronouns: ...
-- ⚡ Fun fact: **I'm stubborn to learn new things
+⚡ Fun fact: **I'm stubborn for learning new things
--->

 # Hi there,